WhitePhosphor/PaperMC-Docs-CN/src/content/docs/paper/dev/api/folia-support.md

 ---
-title: Supporting Paper and Folia
+title: 支持 Paper 和 Folia
 description: How to support both Folia and Paper within your plugin.
 slug: paper/dev/folia-support
 ---